A note before you begin

 • Volunteer legal services offices and some police stations

-Other Legal Actions:
+Other Legal Options

 You also have the right to file a charge against your partner for things such as criminal assault, aggravated assault, harassment, stalking or interfering with child custody.
-Ask a volunteer legal services organization (attorneys who provide free legal services to low-income individuals) or an advocacy group in your area about the policies in your local court.

-If you are not a U.S citizen, learn more at Casa de Esperanza about your rights as an immigrant.
+If you are not a U.S. citizen, learn more at Casa de Esperanza about your rights as an immigrant.
 You can also find further information here.

-According to the Violence Against Women Act (VAWA), immigrant women who are experiencing domestic violence – and are married to abusers who are US Citizens or Legal Permanent Residents – may qualify to self-petition for legal status under VAWA.
-If you would like more information, visit this website: http://www.uscis.gov/
+According to the Violence Against Women Act (VAWA), immigrant women who are experiencing domestic violence — and are married to abusers who are U.S. Citizens or Legal Permanent Residents — may qualify to self-petition for legal status under VAWA.